 I love coffee, a lot, but the truth is that too much caffeine can wreak havoc on the endocrine system, especially if there are other hormone stressors involved too like pregnancy, presence of toxins, beneficial fat imbalance or stress.

 Cut down the coffee if you can, or replace with beneficial herbal teas (a list of my favorite recipes coming soon!).
 If you can’t or won’t cut the coffee, use it as a way to sneak in your beneficial fats by adding 1 tablespoon coconut oil to each cup and blending in the blender to emulsify.
 It is like a latte but with healthy fats!
+Here is the recipe I use and the only way I drink coffee.

 3. Avoid Toxins

-Toxins found in pesticides, plastics, household chemicals and even mattresses can contain hormone disrupting chemicals that mimic hormones in the body and keep the body from producing real hormones.
+Toxins found in pesticides, plastics, household chemicals, and even mattresses can contain hormone disrupting chemicals that mimic hormones in the body and keep the body from producing real hormones.
 Things like hormonal birth control can (obviously) do the same thing.

 If you have hormone imbalance or are struggling to get pregnant, avoiding these toxins is very important!
 Cook in glass or non-coated metal pans (no non-stick or teflon!) and avoid heating or storing foods in plastic.
 Find organic produce and meat whenever possible and don’t use chemical pesticides or cleaners.
 There are recipes for natural cleaners on this page.